ncn-foreigners/NMAR/articles/tutorial_empirical_likelihood.md

   under nonignorable nonresponse or informative sampling.
 Journal of the American Statistical Association, 97(457), 193-200.
   <doi:10.1198/016214502753479338>
+- Chen, J. and Sitter, R. R. (1999).
+A pseudo empirical likelihood approach to the effective use of auxiliary information in complex surveys.
+Statistica Sinica, 9, 385-406.
+- Wu, C. (2005).
+Algorithms and R codes for the pseudo empirical likelihood method in survey sampling.
+Survey Methodology, 31(2), 239-243.

 ## Families and numerical stability